- Forms

-The currently entered password in the password field is measured on an often horizontal scale from none to max security.
-If the password is weak then only a small portion of the horizontal bar is highlighted, and oppositely if the password is strong then a larger portion of the horizontal bar is highlighted.
+A password’s strength is measured according to predefined rules and is displayed using a horizontal scale next to the input field.
+If the password is weak then only a small portion of the horizontal bar is highlighted.
+The greater the strength of the password the more the horizontal bar is highlighted.

 The password strength is also appropriately indicated by coloring the bar in a color associative with good or bad: Green indicating a strong password and red indicating a weak password.